dell/csm-docs/content/docs/deployment/helm/modules/installation/observability/_index.md

 #### CSI Driver for Dell PowerMax

-1. Delete the secret `powermax-config` from the CSM namespace.
+1. Delete the Secret `powermax-config` from the CSM namespace.
    ```console
    kubectl delete secret powermax-config -n [CSM_NAMESPACE]
    ```

-2. Copy the secret `powermax-config` from the CSI Driver for Dell PowerMax namespace to the CSM namespace.
+2. Copy the Secret `powermax-config` from the CSI Driver for Dell PowerMax namespace to the CSM namespace.

    ```console
    kubectl get secret powermax-config -n [CSI_DRIVER_NAMESPACE] -o yaml | sed 's/namespace: [CSI_DRIVER_NAMESPACE]/namespace: [CSM_NAMESPACE]/' | kubectl create -f -
    ```

-   If the CSI driver configmap name is not the default `powermax-config`, please use the following command to copy configmap:
+   If the CSI driver secret name is not the default `powermax-config`, please use the following command to copy the secret:

    ```console